-So if you just go into your status bar and start typing a person’s name, Facebook recognizes it, and prompts you with a drop-down:
+So if you just go into your status bar and start typing a person’s name with an @ in front of it, Facebook recognizes it, and prompts you with a drop-down:

 Just click on that person’s name in the drop-down, and Facebook automatically formats the tag in your status update.

-If you want to mention a business, though, the rules are a little different.
-When you type in a company’s name, Facebook doesn’t recognize it, so it doesn’t know to autoformat the name as a tag:
+But how do you tag a business on Facebook?
+The rules are a little different.
+When you type in a company’s name, Facebook doesn’t recognize it, so it doesn’t know to autoformat the name as a tag.

 Click on the drop-down, and Facebook will auto-format the business name as a tag in your status update, and the @ symbol disappears.